-Our water supply currently comes from the hydrologic basin known as basin 222.
-The Water District draws the water from six (6) deep wells located throughout the valley.
+Our water supply currently comes from the hydrologic basin known as basin 222, the lower Virgin River basin.
+The Water District draws the water from nine (9) deep wells located throughout the valley.
 Depths of wells range from 600' to 3,300'.
-The Water District has installed three (3) new wells and will be placing the wells in service during the year 2002.